adap/flower/doc/source/implementing-strategies.rst

 Deprecated methods
 ------------------

-The following methods are deprecated and will be removed in a future release.
-Migrate to the new versions by renaming them (i.e., removing the :code:`on_` prefix):
+The following methods were replaced by updated versions with the same type signature.
+Migrate to the new versions by renaming them (i.e., remove the :code:`on_` prefix):

 * :code:`on_configure_fit` (replaced by :code:`configure_fit`)
 * :code:`on_aggregate_fit` (replaced by :code:`aggregate_fit`)